webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ## Why do I need a dedicated subsystem for connecting?

-WwbRTC will go to great lengths to achieve direct bi-directional communication between two WebRTC Agents.
+WebRTC will go to great lengths to achieve direct bi-directional communication between two WebRTC Agents.
 These agents may even be in different networks with no direct communication between agents, by using NAT Traversal WebRTC can make communication happen.
 NAT Traversal is a networking technique that enables communication between two peers that can't directly connect.

 In situations where direct connectivity doesn't exist and NAT Traversal fails WebRTC has other techniques.
 You can then use a TURN server to communicate across protocols (UDP <-> TCP) and versions (IPv4 <-> IPv6).